The Ghost and Mr. Chicken: Plot

 Luther's story gets the town abuzz and makes him a local hero.
 He begins dating Alma, who tells Luther (and later Ollie himself) that her relationship with Ollie is not committed.
 Nicholas Simmons, the nephew of the deceased couple, had been planning to demolish the mansion, but his banker now refuses to close on the deal due to his spiritualist wife considering it a local landmark.
 Nicholas attempts to discredit Luther by taking him and the Rachel Courier Express to court for libel.
 Nicholas' attorney brings in Luther's grade school teacher as a character witness and accuses Luther of concocting the story in the Simmons Manor to win a job as a full-time reporter.
 The judge orders the jury and all interested parties to reconvene at the Simmons house before midnight to settle the issue.

 At the mansion, Luther is unable to make the hidden passage open again.
 Alma remains to continue searching for the passage, while everyone else leaves the mansion, convinced Luther fabricated the story.
 Luther starts to walk home but hears the old organ and finds it played by Kelsey.
-Kelsey confesses to staging the mysterious happenings Luther witnessed, unable to help Luther confirm his story as he was kept out of the mansion by officer Herkie.
+Kelsey confesses to staging the mysterious happenings Luther witnessed, unable to help Luther confirm his story as he was kept out of the mansion by Officer Herkie.
 Kelsey explains that he needs Luther's help to expose the true cause of the Simmons' deaths.

 They hear a scream from the secret passage, and find Nicholas holding Alma captive.
 Kelsey accuses Nicholas of attempting to frame him for the murder of the Simmons couple by using Kelsey's shears as the murder weapon, and tearing down the Simmons Mansion to destroy the hidden passage he used as his alibi.
 Luther rescues Alma by knocking Nicholas over with a full body lunge from behind.
 Nicholas is arrested, and Kelsey explains everything.
 Alma and Luther marry.
 At the end of the wedding, the organ music segues to the theme played in the Simmons mansion.
-Everyone turns to see the small organ's keys moving by themselves, hinting that there really is a ghost after all.
+Everyone - including Kelsey - turns to see the small organ's keys moving by themselves, hinting that there really is a ghost after all.